emiller518/emiller518.github.io/_posts/2019-06-03-region-three-point-trends.md

 comments: true
 ---

 Over the last decade, the NBA has gone through a rather extreme makeover.
-Thanks to trancendent stars like Steph Curry and James Harden, coaches have begun to prioritize three point looks over paint touches.
+Thanks to transcendent stars like Steph Curry and James Harden, coaches have begun to prioritize three point looks over paint touches.
 I couldn't help but wonder how, if at all, this new era of the professional game has impacted play at the D2 level.
 <!-- more -->

 First, I decided to plot each basic three point metric by season.
 The third metric represents 3-point field goal percentage, while the fourth is the percentage of all field goals taken from behind the arc.
 For example with a percentage of 50, the team has taken 50 3's for every 100 attempted field goals.
 This is stat will likely be similar to 3-point attempts, however it is helpful because it removes pace of play from consideration.